somedatapacket/docs.humio.com/content/glossary/_index.md

 If you need more combinations, then we recommend that you use attributes on individual Events to differentiate them, and let you select them separately.
 {{% /notice %}}

-### Data Spaces
+### Repositories

-Humio organizes data into 'Data Spaces'.
-Each Data Space has its own set of users, and a single directory on disk.
+Humio organizes data into 'Repositories'.
+Each Repository has its own set of users, and a single directory on disk.

-When you set up data quotas and retention policies, you configure them for each Data Space.
+When you set up data quotas and retention policies, you configure them for each Repository.

 {{% notice note %}}
-Queries cannot span more than one Data Space.
+Queries cannot span more than one Repository.
+But you can create 'Virtual Repositores' that do span multiple Repositories to achive a cross-repostitory search.
+See [Repositories](/repositories).
 {{% /notice %}}

 ### Events